-The Commission notes the submission received from Minfa.
-The Commission did not select Minfa for examination in this review as extending the review to verify Minfa's information would prevent the timely completion of the review.
-Therefore, Minfa will be considered a residual exporter.
+The Commission notes the submission received from Minfa on 3 September 2018.54 The Commission did not select Minfa for examination in this review as extending the review to verify Minfa's information would prevent the timely completion of the review.
+Therefore, Minfa is considered a residual exporter.